 This hardwood has an impressive 1730 lbf or 7700 N rating on the Janka hardness scale.
 It may surprise you, but this specification is higher than most materials under the same category, like ash, walnut, or oak.

-You may not know, but its dense level and strength offer excellent protection against harsh external elements.
+Its dense level and strength offer excellent protection against harsh external elements.
 Thanks to this, the material can last long, even with minimal surface maintenance.

 To make it clear how strong and durable this hardwood is, here’s a hardness comparison table including other wood species: